goliatone/wee-things-workshop/tutorials/x-dh11-deepsleep/README.md

 We will use a [DHT-11][dht-11] humidity and temperature sensor, which thanks to the [dht][nodemcu-dht] module we can interface with rather easily.

+The wiring is rather simple, connect VCC and GND to the board, and then the out pin to D3.

 ```lua
 -- DHT22 sensor logic